 Catalog of Federal Domestic Assistance Number: 00.000.

-The Office of Citizen Exchanges of the Bureau of Educational and Cultural Affairs announces an open competition for International Sports Programming Initiative.
+Executive Summary: The Office of Citizen Exchanges of the Bureau of Educational and Cultural Affairs announces an open competition for International Sports Programming Initiative.
 Public and private non-profit organizations meeting the provisions described in Internal Revenue Code section 26 U.S.C.
-501(c)(3) may submit proposals to discuss approaches designed to enhance and improve the infrastructure of youth sports programs in the countries of Africa, South East Asia, Near East and North Africa, and South Asia with significant Muslim populations.
+501(c)(3) may submit proposals to discuss approaches designed to enhance and improve the infrastructure of youth sports programs in the countries of Africa, East Asia, Near East and North Africa, and South Asia.
 The focus of all programs must be reaching out to youth ages 8-18.
 Programs designed to train elite athletes will not be considered.
-In Africa, the following countries are eligible: Senegal, Mali, Nigeria and Cameroon.
-In South East Asia eligible countries are: Cambodia, Indonesia, Malaysia, Philippines and Thailand.
-In the Near East and North Africa eligible countries are: Algeria, Egypt, Iraq, Jordan, Kuwait, Lebanon, Morocco, Oman, Saudi Arabia, Tunisia, the West Bank/Gaza, and Yemen.
-Eligible countries in South Asia are Afghanistan, Bangladesh, India and Pakistan.
+In Africa, the following countries are eligible: Democratic Republic of Congo, Ethiopia, Guinea, Liberia, Rwanda, Tanzania and Uganda.
+In East Asia eligible countries are: Cambodia, China, Indonesia, Malaysia, Philippines and Thailand.
+In the Near East and North Africa eligible countries are: Algeria, Bahrain, Egypt, Kuwait, Morocco, Oman, Qatar, Saudi Arabia, Tunisia, United Arab Emirates, and Yemen.
+Eligible countries in South Asia are: Afghanistan, Bangladesh, India, Nepal, Pakistan and Sri Lanka.
 Only single country projects are eligible.

 I. Funding Opportunity Description

 Overview: The Office of Citizen Exchanges welcomes proposals that directly respond to the following thematic areas.
-Given budgetary limitations, projects for other themes and other countries not listed below will not be eligible for consideration under the FY-2005 International Sports Program Initiative.
-In Africa, eligible countries: Senegal, Mali, Nigeria and Cameroon.
-In South East Asia eligible countries are: Cambodia, Indonesia, Malaysia, Philippines and Thailand.
-In the Near East and North Africa eligible countries are: Algeria, Egypt, Iraq, Jordan, Kuwait, Lebanon, Morocco, Oman, Saudi Arabia, Tunisia, the West Bank/Gaza, and Yemen.
-Eligible countries in South Asia are Afghanistan, Bangladesh, India and Pakistan.
+Given budgetary limitations, projects for other themes and other countries not listed below will not be eligible for consideration under the FY-2006 International Sports Program Initiative.
+In Africa, the following countries are eligible: Democratic Republic of Congo, Ethiopia, Guinea, Liberia, Rwanda, Tanzania and Uganda.
+In East Asia eligible countries are: Cambodia, China, Indonesia, Malaysia, Philippines and Thailand.
+In the Near East and North Africa eligible countries are: Algeria, Bahrain, Egypt, Kuwait, Morocco, Oman, Qatar, Saudi Arabia, Tunisia, United Arab Emirates, and Yemen.
+Eligible countries in South Asia are: Afghanistan, Bangladesh, India, Nepal, Pakistan and Sri Lanka.
 Only single country projects are eligible.

 (1) Training Sports Coaches